websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 ## Displaying Collections

-You can display collection using a [Collection Page](./displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-page) or a [Collection Display Fragment](./displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-display-fragment).
+You can display Collections using a [Collection Page](./displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-page) or a [Collection Display Fragment](./displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-display-fragment).

 A Collection Page is a type of page linked to a Collection.
 Collection Pages ease the task of showing and customizing Collections.
 For example, you can quickly add new items to your Collection using a Collection page.